idekerlab/MuSIC/README.md

 			      --predict_nm_size
 bash <outprefix>.sh
 ```
-Hierarchy is written in file `<outprefix>.louvain.ddot` with specific protein assignment for each system available in file `<outprefix>.louvain.termStats`.
+Hierarchy is written in file `$outprefix.louvain.ddot` with specific protein assignment for each system available in file `$outprefix.louvain.termStats`.

 #### Required arguments for community_detection.py:
 `--outprefix` Full path to the folder where results will be saved in with unique file identifier.